CWood-sdf/pineapple/README.md

 The VimResize autocmd is not implemented yet, so the preview will not resize with the window.

-The generater is not completely automated, so some steps still have to be done manually.
+The generater is not completely automated, so some steps still have to be done manually, this is almost done though.

+The filtering capabilities are minimal, and the sorting capabilities are non-existent.

 ## Api